HaxeFoundation/haxelib/www/documentation-files/using-haxelib.md

 haxelib set tink_core 1.0.0-rc.8
 ```

 > Change the current version for a given project.
-The version must be already installed.
+If the version is not already installed, a prompt will be shown to install it.